songweizhi/MarkerMAG/README.md

 How to install
 ---

++ MarkerMAG is implemented in [python3](https://www.python.org),
-+ MarkerMAG has been tested on Linux and MacOS, but NOT on Windows.
+  It has been tested on Linux and MacOS, but NOT on Windows.

++ A Conda package that automatically installs MarkerMAG's third-party dependencies (except [Usearch](https://www.drive5.com/usearch/) :warning:) is now available.
+  Please note that you'll need to install [Usearch](https://www.drive5.com/usearch/) on your own as it's not available in Conda due to license issue.

+      # install with
+      conda create -n MarkerMAG_env -c bioconda MarkerMAG

+      # To activate the environment
+      conda activate MarkerMAG_env
+      # MarkerMAG is ready for running now, type "MarkerMAG -h" for help

+      # To deactivate the environment
+      conda deactivate

-+ MarkerMAG is implemented in [python3](https://www.python.org), It can be installed with pip.
-  Software dependencies need to be in your system path.
++ It can also be installed with pip.
+Software dependencies need to be in your system path in this case.
   Dependencies for the `link` module include [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download), [Barrnap](https://github.com/tseemann/barrnap),